sophiemiddleton/StoppingTargets/README.md

 * cylinder - mesh based target.
 The geometric shape of the target is concentric cylinders.
 * hexagon - mesh based target.
 The geometric shape of the target is a set of cylinders making a hexagonal cross-section

-## The Text Configs
+## The geom common current

 Mu2e/Offline requires geometries to be defined in .txt config files.
-These list the relevent parameters for that specific geomety.
+These lists the relevent parameters for that specific geometry.
+The geom_common_current.txt usually contains the parameters actually imported into the simulation.
+There's a number of included .txt files.
+At the time of this study the current stopping target geometry was taken from geom_common_hayman_v2.txt.

+If you look in the file you will see how to add the target of choice based on including the relevent text files.

+## The chosen target .txt